Prerequisites

 NGINX is used as a reverse proxy to route incoming HTTP requests to the appropriate backend services.
 It ensures that the Video Annotation and Video Augmentation services are accessible through a single domain and handles load balancing and static file serving.

-- Video Annotation Service:
+- Video Annotation Service: /etc/systemd/system/ekeel.service

-- Video Transcriber Service:
+- Video Transcriber Service: /etc/systemd/system/ekeel-transcriber.service

-- Video Augmentation Service:
+- Video Augmentation Service: /etc/systemd/system/ekeel-wp3.service

 Configuration

-- Main config file:
+- Main config file: /etc/nginx/sites-enabled/ekeel

 URL Routing

-- React frontend for video augmentation/api
+- /- React frontend for video augmentation

-- Backend API for video augmentation/annotator/*
+- /api- Backend API for video augmentation

-- Video annotation tool routes- Uses reverseProxy configuration from config.py
+- Uses reverseProxy configuration from config.py

 Service Management

-The following commands manage nginx (should be used only for debugging or when edit any .service
+The following commands manage nginx (should be used only for debugging or when edit any .service files )

 # Reload systemd after config changes